 Indoors, the continuous ambient light is usually dim and insignificant (the reason we need flash).
 Shutter sync speed will be limited to ballpark of 1/200 second, but this is rarely any concern indoors, since the flash duration is faster, especially speedlights.
 We may set the Manual shutter speed slow to emphasize the ambient a little (camera A mode likely uses 1/60 second minimum with flash indoors), or we may set shutter speed fast (maximum sync speed) to keep any ambient out of the picture (to keep white balance more pure, etc).
 Generally shutter speed is little issue indoors, it only affects the ambient, which is dim and insignificant.

 But in bright sun, it would seem great to have a way to increase the sync speed so we can open the aperture.
 This is simply impossible with the focal plane shutters, but many DSLR systems do have a way (sort of a kludge) to allow this, called High Speed Sync flash (Auto FP).
-However, it does reduce the effective power of the flash to about 20% (maximum distance range will less than half).
+However, it does reduce the effective power of the flash to about 20% (HSS maximum distance range will be less than half of speedlight range).